 Himba lady busy grinding

-Ruppell's ParrotDay 3: 70km
+Rüppell's ParrotDay 3: 180km

-Van Zyls Pass
+Van Zyl's Pass

 Don’t let this worry you as we take it slow through one awesome landscape and with the Marienfluss opening in front of us.
 Jakkals have done this a million times and will guide you through safely, no worries.

-Van Zyls Pass
+Van Zyl's Pass

-Marble camp was named after an old abandoned Marble mine in the heard of Kaokoland.
-After a visit to the old mine we work our way to Orupembe, a police station in the middle of nowhere.
+Marble camp was named after an old, abandoned Marble mine in the heard of Kaokoland.
+After a visit to the old mine, we work our way to Orupembe, a police station in the middle of nowhere.

-We say “hi ”to some of the Stone men placed all over Kaokoland, a mystery as to where they come from.
+We say “hi” to some of the Stone men placed all over Kaokoland, a mystery as to where they come from.

 The landscapes are breathtaking and vast.
 Colors appear in nature scenes that is unreal.
 We pass by Ougams Fountains into yet another transition of colors.

-This curvy road takes us to our second river for the trip.
+This curvy road takes us to our third river for the trip.
 The Khumib has its origin near the settlement of Orupembe in the remote north-west of Kunene.
 From there the river course passes westwards to the Skeleton Coast and drains into the Namib Desert.
 It only occasionally discharges into the Atlantic Ocean.

-Day 5: Hoarusib and Hoanib Rivers - 180km
+Day 6: Hoarusib and Hoanib Rivers - 180km

 The Hoarusib river makes for a very interesting echo trail.
 The river has a flow just over the 300km with a catchment area of 15 100 square kilometers.
 The second largest of the ephemeral rivers of Kaokoland and flows regularly with reaching the ocean often.